singh-man/books/crackingTheCoding/11_testing.md

 - Test with far more white pieces than black
 - Test with far more black pieces than white

-For the error cases above, we should ask our interviewer whether we want to return false or throw an excep­tion, and we should test accordingly.
+For the error cases above, we should ask our interviewer whether we want to return false or throw an exception, and we should test accordingly.

 **Testing Type #2: General Testing:**